TeddyO323/alx-backend-javascript/0x01-ES6_promise/README.md

 11. **Await / Async**
     - Finally, this task involves using asynchronous functions `uploadPhoto` and `createUser` within an async function named `asyncUploadUser`.
 The function calls these async functions and returns an object with the results.
 If any of the async functions fail, it returns an empty object.

-Each task builds upon the previous one, covering different aspects of working with Promises, error handling, asynchronous operations, and handling multiple Promise scenarios.